What is a centre?

 A centre is a business which has been approved by an awarding organisation (AO) to offer their qualifications.
 Any business can become a centre, providing they meet the requirements to operate as a centre; and to deliver, assess and quality assure particular qualifications.
 Examples of centres include: colleges, private training organisations, commercial businesses, charities, adult education centres, prisons and the forces.

-If you wish to become a centre, you will need to have suitable systems, along with policies and procedures; as well as appropriate staff and relevant resources.
+If you wish to become a centre, you will need to have suitable premises and systems in place, along with policies and procedures; as well as appropriate staff and relevant resources.
 You don't have to employ all your staff, you can use freelancers or those who are self-employed.
 However, you will need to keep full records and make it clear if staff are responsible for paying their own tax and national insurance, and if they can claim any legitimate expenses from you.

 An awarding organisation (AO) is a business which is regulated by a public body, for example by: Ofqual, SQA, Qualifications Wales and CCEA.
 The AO enables approved centres to offer qualifications to learners.
 Successful learners will receive a certificate with the AOs name on, as well as the name of the centre.